Luminous Matter

 Photographs by Kate Joyce & Gordon Cameron

-Melanie Mitchell, Davis Professor Santa Fe Institute
+Foreword by Melanie Mitchell, Davis Professor SFI

 Hardcover